 - Cut costs by 20%, by delivering £500m of savings.

 The Deputy Mayor for Policing and Crime is revisiting every London borough in 2014 with senior Metropolitan Police officers to talk about local policing, tell you how we’ve been putting the Police and Crime Plan into practice and to answer your questions.

 The first 16 events take place from January to March 2014.
-The boroughs that we've visited so far (as at 6 March 2014) are Merton, Westminster, Southwark, Hackney, Lambeth, Tower Hamlets, Bexley, Barnet, Havering, Islington and Hillingdon; the dates for the remaining events are below.
+The boroughs that we've visited so far (as of 25 March 2014) are Merton, Westminster, Southwark, Hackney, Lambeth, Tower Hamlets, Bexley, Barnet, Havering, Islington, Hillingdon, Camden, Hammersmith & Fulham, Kensington & Chelsea and Sutton; the date for the final event is below.

 We will be visiting the remaining London boroughs in the autumn 2014.
 Dates will be advertised nearer the time.